delee57/nuker/README.md

 will look like [this](https://imgur.com/Ln4otjS)

 #### [10] Mass Report
-Mass report the user thru their token
+Mass report a user of your choice
-(Discord kinda patched this so you might just get error)
+The account that will send the reports are the token that you put in

 #### [11] Webhook Destroyer
 Choose between deleting or spamming a webhook
 Can customize the Duration of spam and the message being sent

 #### [12] Exit
 Exit the program
+(press y to confirm exiting)

 #### Notes
 * Make sure to have [Python](https://www.python.org/downloads/) before [Downloading](https://github.com/Rdimo/Hazard-Nuker/archive/refs/heads/master.zip) Hazard